 We no longer maintain listings of all Go clients, but our iPad, iPhone and iPod Touch apps and Android apps pages may help for these devices.
 Also, you may find the listing of Pandanet-IGS clients on Jan van der Steen's gobase.org web site helpful.

 Pandabridge offers an alternative to the IGS client program download.
-With Pandabridge you can observe Pandanet-IGS games being played directly in your browser window.
-All up-to-date browser types are supported, even the "Internet Channel" browser for the Wii, allowing you to view games of Go on your television.
+With Pandabridge you can observe and play Pandanet-IGS games directly in your browser window.
+All up-to-date browser types are supported.
+Even the "Internet Channel" browser for the Wii is supported, allowing you to view games of Go on your television.
 A Pandanet-IGS login account is required for access to Pandabridge.

 Instead of playing in real time, it is also possible to play correspondence games where you wait until your opponent makes a move in his or her own time.
 This is a less common way to play Go on the Internet.